Inom-Turdikulov/notes/output/md/notes types.md

 - stub
 - contact
 - log
-title: Notes types which I use with Zettelkasten
 ---

+# Notes types which I use with Zettelkasten

 This is initial table of notes types which I use with [zettelkasten](./zettelkasten.md).
 I will update it as I improve my workflow.
 To set